I’m not sure why my DIY deodorant actually works, but it seems to and it’s easy to make. But you might not even need it. Confused? Ummm…yeah.

 Step 3: Store and use your deodorant

 I keep my deodorant in a small glass jar that formerly housed a candle.
 Any jar would do as long as you can reach in with your fingers, because you will need to apply the deodorant with your fingers.
-And why not – if you’re a lady, you should be touching your armpit regularly to check for lumps anyway.
+And why not – if you’re a lady, you should be checking your armpit regularly for lumps.

 A note on Zero Waste ingredient sourcing